You've bought Windows E3 for your company. But have you?

 Centralise your procurement, or else

-It is one of those mistakes that you would never repeat.
+It is one of those mistakes that you will never repeat.
 Unfortunately, it does not always work as expected in decentralised organisations.
 Suppose hardware and software procurement is not under the central ITAM department's supervision.
 In that case, someone may eventually purchase "naked" computers again.
 I see this happening all the time.

 Is it Microsoft's fault?